-Working in the zoo industry, both as a zookeeper and a wildlife education officer, gave me plenty of insight into what’s involved and what it takes to get there.
-I would like to use this experience and provide wildlife career information to kids who are interested in the field.
+I worked as a zookeeper and wildlife education officer and have plenty of insight into what’s involved and what it takes to get into the industry.

 Wildlife Career information for young kids

 (5-12 years old)

-At this age, though, I would highly recommend not pushing your toward a career with wildlife and animals specifically.
-They have plenty of time when they’re teenagers to move towards their goal, if that’s where their interest still lies.
-The ages from 5 to 12 are years where your kids will be considering lots of different interests and finding their true passions.
+At this age, I do not recommend pushing your child toward a career with wildlife and animals specifically.
+The ages of 5 to 12 are years when your kids are considering lots of different interests and finding their true passion.
 Allow them to steer their own path for now.

-This doesn’t mean you can’t actively foster a love of nature in your child.
-Continue to encourage them through fun activities and developing their knowledge in meaningful, fun ways:
+This doesn’t mean you can’t continue to foster a love of nature in your child.
+Encourage your children to love wildlife by developing their knowledge in meaningful, fun ways:

 Build basic animal knowledge

-There are plenty of activities that can continue to encourage your child’s love of wildlife and build their knowledge.
+There are plenty of activities that will encourage your child’s love of wildlife and build their knowledge.

 Have a look around this site -I’ve got a tonne of great hands-on investigations or wildlife activities you can start doing with your child at home and out and about.

 Encourage ‘Zookeeper for a day’ programs

-At this age, it should be all about fun.
-Zoo keeper for a day programs are a great way for children to gain more experiences with wildlife.
+At this age, it should be all about engaging, hands-on activities.
+Zookeeper for a day programs are a great way for children to gain more experience with wildlife.

 Become wildlife carers

-Depending on where you live, there may be programs available that allow you to care for wildlife in the home.
-It’s important to remember that, as the parent, you will be the primary carer of the animals you take in, and it can be quite demanding on your time (and your sleep!)
+Depending on where you live, there may be programs available that allow you to care for wildlife in your home.
+It’s important to remember that, as the parent, you will be the primary carer of the animals you take in, and it can be quite demanding on your time (and sleep!)

 Wildlife career information for teenagers